 2. Help them familiarise themselves with your communication tools

-You’ve been using your email platform for some time and you’re a prolific participant on the team instant messaging channel.
+You’ve been using your email platform for some time and know how to manage your email platform tools effectively.
+You’re also a prolific participant on the team instant messaging channel.
 Lend your new starter a hand and provide clear guidance on how to set up:

 - Company email

 - Group messaging tool

 3. Try to make admin as easy as possible when remote onboarding

 Aim to get the majority of this admin signed remotely and sorted before your new employee starts working by integrating legally binding technology like DocuSign or HelloSign that allow you to automate the paper-pushing processes.